SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 ## Notes :

-All RLAPI function, enums, consts and typedefs are prefixed with `RL_`.
+All RLAPI and RMAPI function, enums, consts and typedefs are prefixed with `RL_`.

 ```PHP
 RL_ClearBackground( RL_WHITE );